George Lewis Becke: Early life

 Becke was born at Port Macquarie, New South Wales, son of Frederick Becke, Clerk of Petty Sessions and his wife Caroline Matilda, née Beilby.
 Both parents were born in England.
 The ninth of twelve children, the young Becke found walking the coastal headlands and beaches of his region, often in the company of local Australian Aboriginal people, along with sailing the local waters, much more interesting than formal schooling.
 However, the family moved to Hunters Hill, Sydney in 1867 and Becke was further educated at Fort Street High School, although he still preferred to go fishing.

 In 1869, Becke travelled to San Francisco with his brother William Vernon and was away for nineteen months.
 At 16 years of age, Becke was a stowaway on a ship bound for Samoa.
 In Apia he took a job as a book-keeper in the store of Mrs Mary Mcfarlane which he held until some time after December 1872.
 Under orders of Mrs Mcfarlane, Becke sailed a ketch, the E.A.
 Williams to Mili Atoll to deliver it to William "Bully" Hayes, the notorious blackbirder.
 Beck arrived at Mili Atoll on 17 January 1874.
 Becke remained as a passenger on the Leonora, until the ship was wrecked on 15 March 1874 during a storm while in Lele harbour at Kosrae.
 It was seven months until HMS Rosario rescued Becke and the others.
 Becke was later arrested for piracy, but was acquitted in Brisbane at age 19.
-Then he tried his luck at the Palmer River goldrush, was employed at Ravenswood station and from 1878–79 worked as a bank clerk in Townsville, Queensland.
+Then he tried his luck at the Palmer River goldrush, was employed at Ravenswood station and from 1878–79 and worked as a bank clerk in Townsville, Queensland.
 The story Nell of Mulliner's Camp is set in a mining camp in North Queensland.

 From about April 1880 Becke was in the Ellice Islands (now Tuvalu) working with the Liverpool firm of John S. de Wolf and Co. on Nanumanga, until the trading-station was destroyed later that year in a cyclone.
 In February 1881 he opened his own store in Nukufetau, where he married Nelea Tikena.
 The stories that Louis Becke set in the Ellice Islands are: The Fisher Folk of Nukufetau that describes a fishing expedition, The Rangers of the Tia Kau that describes a shark attack at the Tia Kau reef between Nanumea and Nanumanga, and Kennedy the Boatsteerer that describes an attempt by a trader on Niutao to escape with a woman betrothed to a Niutaon chief, which ends in tragedy.

 Later in 1881 a shipwreck on Beru Island in the Gilbert Islands caused him to lose all he had; Becke then worked in New Britain and was in Majuro by November 1882.
-For the next ten years Becke moved about the Gilbert Islands, Ellice Islands, Caroline Islands and Marshall Islands acquiring a knowledge of the customs and beliefs of the islanders and meeting palagi traders and beachcombers that Becke later used his stories.
+For the next ten years Becke moved about the Gilbert Islands, Ellice Islands, Caroline Islands and Marshall Islands acquiring a knowledge of the customs and beliefs of the islanders and meeting palagi traders and beachcombers that Becke later used in his stories.